2023 Most Popular Biological & Biomedical Sciences Master's Degree Schools in Illinois

 Of the 103 students majoring in biological and biomedical sciences at Midwestern University - Downers Grove, 38% are male and 62% are female.

-Out of the 23 schools in Illinois that were part of this year’s ranking, University of Chicago landed the # 3 spot on the list.
-Located in the city of Chicago, UChicago is a private not-for-profit school with a large student population.
+A rank of #3 on this year’s list means University of Chicago is a great place for biological and biomedical sciences students working on their master’s degree.
+Located in the city of Chicago, UChicago is a private not-for-profit college with a fairly large student population.

 Women make up 56% of the biological and biomedical sciences majors at the school.

-Full Biological & Biomedical Sciences at University of Chicago Report
+Read full report on Biological & Biomedical Sciences at University of Chicago

 Women make up 72% of the biological and biomedical sciences majors at the school.